Information for applying to the master of fine arts (M.F.A.) degree program in design is listed below.

 Application deadline: February 1 for summer admission

-- Collaborative design currently does not offer fall or spring admission.
+- Design currently does not offer fall or spring admission.

 - To be considered for merit-based awards, please submit your application by February 1.

 - Sample of work.
 Submit either a portfolio of design work or artwork (please include three to five projects with a concept statement for each project and a description of your contribution to the project) or an academic or professional writing sample (please include one to two examples, no longer than 20 pages each, with a briefly written statement to describe each item).
 Sample of work should be uploaded at suvpa.slideroom.com.
 The cost to submit by uploading to SlideRoom is $12.